 Mozambique and Madagascar are Malaria areas.
 It is best to speak to your doctor or pharmacist or a Travel Clinic if you have any concerns.

-A maximum of 2 children under 18 are permitted to share a cabin with 2 adults.
-When advising a child’s age, it must be the age that the child will be on the date of return from the holiday.
+A maximum of 2 children under 18 are permitted to share an I2 or O2 Multiple berth cabin with 2 adults.
 In the Balcony Suites onboard a maximum of 2 Adults and 2 Children under 12 only are permitted.
-Travel may be refused or costings adjusted if the date of birth on the child’s passport differs from the age given on the ticket.
+The age of a passenger is calculated at the day of departure and the relevant cruise fares and mandatory charges applied.
+Travel may be refused or costings adjusted if the date of birth on the child’s passport differs from the age given on the E-ticket or Passenger Embarkation Form.

 A person under the age of 18 years may not board any cruise ship unless accompanied by an adult.
 The Responsible adult shall be fully responsible for that minors conduct and behaviour.
 Minors may not order or drink alcoholic beverages or participate in gambling activities onboard a cruise ship.
 At all times when on board a cruise ship, a minor must be supervised by the responsible adult, and may participate in onboard activities provided that the minors are accompanied by the responsible adult.
 The responsible adult will be responsible to MSC for any loss or damage suffered by MSC, including damage to the cruise ship and/or damage to and/or loss of any furnishings, equipment and other property belonging to the cruise ship which loss or damage is caused by the Minor who is under the care of the Responsible adult.